KULeuven-MICAS/snitch_cluster/docs/tutorial/csrman_design.md

 # Try Modifying CSR Manager Yourself!

 1 - Modify the number of RW and RO registers with the `snax_num_rw_csr` and `snax_num_ro_csr` parameters in the `snax-alu.hjson` file.
-2 - Then re-generate again and see what changes in both the Chisel-generated file and the wrapper file.
+2 - Then re-generate again and see what changes are in both the Chisel-generated file and the wrapper file.